 Nevertheless, despite all their efforts, in 1937 only three cows were left of the Big Bog herd.
 Biologists from the federal Soil Conservation Service stepped in to help the state, translocating caribou from Saskatchewan to the Minnesota herd.
 They penned the animals inside protective fences, hoping to build a larger herd by sheltering them from predators.
 But inside the pen, the woodland caribou failed to thrive.
 Some were released and headed for their traditional calving grounds up in Canada.
 But development along the Rainy River blocked their traditional migration route, and without a way to reach their calving grounds, the isolated population failed to sustain itself.

 Into the 1980s, scattered reports of woodland caribou in the Boundary Waters and the Superior National Forest of Minnesota raised hopes that a few Lake Superior woodland caribou still survived in the United States.
-Two individuals straggled down Minnesota’s rocky coastline near the Canadian border during the winter of 1981-1982.
-One was hit by a car and the fate of the other is unknown.
+Two individuals straggled down Minnesota’s rocky coastline near the Canadian border during the winter of 1980-1981.
+One may have been hit by a car and the fate of the other is unknown.
 Discussions of restoring woodland caribou to the Boundary Waters Wilderness Area petered out when white-tailed deer became established in northeastern Minnesota.
 In the United States, woodland caribou are now a ghost species persisting only in place names and memories.

 On the Canadian side of Lake Superior, the population of woodland caribou have fared better, yet they too have “been driven off the land,” according to Leo Lepiano, Lands and Resources Consultation Coordinator for the Michipicoten First Nations.
 By 1912, the Lake Superior woodland caribou had been hunted out from the western shore and Thunder Bay region.
 In the Lake Nipigon watershed just north of Lake Superior, caribou thrived until the Canadian National Railway came through in 1910, and then that population dwindled (although islands in Nipigon Lake do support some breeding woodland caribou to this day).